Electrogravitational

 vacuum

-The electrogravitational vacuum describes properties of the
+vacuum describes properties of physical

 called gravitons and with tiny charged particles.
 Some of these particles have